functorz-tech/momen_doc/features/ai-feature-configuration/zai-configuration.md

 #### Core Features

-* Supports a variety of large models, including "GPT 3.5 turbo" and "GPT 4o".
+* Supports a variety of large models, including "GPT 4o mini" and "GPT 4o".
 Momen will integrate more models in the future.
 * Accommodates multiple input types, such as text and images.
 * Connects to various knowledge base sources, including the Momen database, third-party APIs, and local files.
 * Offers a selection of tools for invocation, including behavior flows, APIs, and other pre-configured AI requests.